Glenn Hegar

 If so, find the issue(s) shown on your notice from the list below for instructions to resolve each problem with your account.

-If you have not filed an original franchise tax report, or your franchise tax report was not accepted, we may estimate the tax liability.
-Paying the estimate does NOT resolve the delinquency.
-The entity must file the franchise tax report and the appropriate information report (Public Information Report or Ownership Information Report).
+You have not filed an original franchise tax report and/or Ownership Information Report, or your franchise tax report was not accepted.
+The entity must file the franchise tax report and/or the Ownership Information Report.

 You can file your report using:

 If your entity is a member of a combined group that did not file the franchise tax report, your entity is delinquent for that reason.
 You do not need to contact our office or file anything with us.
 Contact the entity that reports your company's information on the combined franchise tax report to resolve this issue.
-The notice for Original Franchise Tax Report Not Filed will be resolved automatically when the reporting entity files the missing tax reports with affiliate forms.
+The notice for non-filing will be resolved automatically when the reporting entity files the missing reports with affiliate forms.

 Form 05-158A, Texas Franchise Tax Report - Page 1, Not Filed, or Form 05-158B, Texas Franchise Tax Report - Page 2, Not Filed